-If you would like to learn how to use LinkedIn more effectively for your law practice and career, please contact me.
+If you would like to thrive more in your legal career, please contact me.